 Topics include: translating Caesar and Virgil texts into English, reading English translations of assigned texts in tandem with Latin, demonstrating comprehension through discussion and essay writing, reading Latin aloud, studying texts using specific terminology to refer to grammar and literary devices; and relating Latin passages to Roman historical, cultural and literary contexts through teacher-guided discussions and additional research.

-Prerequisites: Mastery of Latin grammar and a Latin readings course are recommended
+Prerequisites: Latin 3; Mastery of Latin grammar

 Suggested Grade Level: 10 -12

 Note: AP® and Advanced Placement® are registered trademarks of the College Board.
 Used with permission.